The Agony of Opacity: Foundations for Reflective Interpretability in AI-Mediated Mental Health Support

 In these cases, users developed trust in the authority of the chatbot through repeated positive interactions asking for informational advice (such as help with Excel spreadsheets or screenplay writing~\cite{morrin2025delusions}) or companionship.
 They then began to delve into topics related to mental health or philosophy, with an increasing orientation towards the chatbot being the final authority on their daily experiences.
 This interaction pattern can be distinguished by the chatbot playing a consistent expert role throughout all interactions, even when the context of those interactions shifts to a space where the user may have more context on their experiences than what the chatbot can infer (such as mental health history or prescribed medications).
 In a traditional psychotherapeutic context, this scenario would be avoided through non-directive paradigms, in which a clinician would emphasize that their role is to facilitate reflection~\cite{sidis2023conceptualisation}, with the client being the authority on their experiences and needs, such as in person-centered therapy~\cite{rogers1995becoming}, narrative therapy~\cite{white1990narrative}, or motivational interviewing~\cite{miller2012motivational}.

 Morrin et al.~\cite{morrin2025delusions} discuss one approach to mitigating this harm could be the use of pattern detection to deploy safeguards by the chatbot, including ``[detecting] themes in user prompts through pattern matching such as those of persecution, grandiosity, or surveillance,'' or being vigilant to sudden deviations from typical user behavior.
-However, in their studies of people who use AI for mental health support, Siddals et al.~\cite{siddals2024happened}, Song et al.~\cite{song2024typing}, and Jung et al.~\cite{jung2025ve} describe how participants felt shocked and rejected when automated safety mechanisms limited their ability to engage with chatbots, and particularly when they could not interpret why the topic was off-limits when other topics were allowed.
+However, in their studies of people who use AI for mental health support, Siddals et al.~\cite{siddals2024happened}, Song et al.~\cite{song2024typing}, and Jung et al.~\cite{jung2025ve} describe how participants felt shocked and rejected when automated safety mechanisms limited their ability to engage with chatbots, and particularly when it was difficult to understand why a given topic was off-limits when other topics were allowed.
 Both Song et al.~\cite{song2024typing} and Jung et al.~\cite{jung2025ve} describe how users would respond by designing prompts that exploited vulnerabilities to bypass these safety mechanisms, towards being able to discuss specific sensitive mental health topics of interest.
-However, the implications of bypassing safeguards can be especially dangerous---Hill~\cite{hill2025teenchatgpt} describes how a teenage user was able to retrieve information about suicide after bypassing model safeguards, and later ended up ending his life.
+However, the implications of bypassing safeguards can be especially dangerous---Hill~\cite{hill2025teenchatgpt} describes how a teenage user was able to retrieve information about suicide after bypassing model safeguards, and later took his own life.